lab-yue/requestify/README.md

 <h2>Appendix:</h2>

-you can also access the url , headers , cookies as python variable without writing them to a file
+you can also access the url , headers , cookies as python variables without writing them to a file

 for instance: